 For instance, during the 2017 crypto bull run, Bitcoin rose from $5600 to $20000 before falling drastically back to slightly above the $6000 mark.
 The same trend cuts across the cryptocurrency market.
-This creates the ground for stablecoins, that are pegged to the prices of fiat currencies like US dollar, and aren’t volatile like other cryptocurrencies.
-It might also be pegged to the commodities that are less volatile or be controlled by algorithms.
+This creates the ground for stablecoins, which are labeled to the prices of fiat currencies like the US dollar, and aren’t volatile like other cryptocurrencies.

 Known for their price stability in a rather shaky market, stablecoins have proven to be worthwhile.
 By the end of 2020, the overall value of stablecoin assets had surpassed the $20 billion mark.
 Currently, the stablecoin market is estimated to be worth $100 billion.